Skip navigation

 Grinding Logs/Traceback

-Another example of our efforts to reduce pathogens early on is the proposed rule we announced in July of 2014, which would require that retail outlets keep clear records on sources for ground beef products.
+Another example of our efforts to reduce pathogens early on is the

 We are in the process of reviewing the comments received on this rule and developing a document to submit for final approval.
 We hope to finalize that this year.